Curriculum Learning for LLM Pretraining: An Analysis of Learning Dynamics: Computational Costs

 \section{Computational Costs}

-Experiments on 14M and 31M models were conducted primarily using 64 2080Ti GPUs, while experiments on 70M, 160M, and 410M models were conducted using 16 80GB NVIDIA A100 GPUs.
+Experiments on 14M and 31M models were conducted primarily using 64 2080 Ti GPUs, while experiments on 70M, 160M, and 410M models were conducted using 16 80GB NVIDIA A100 GPUs.
 The computational cost in GPU-hours is provided in Table~\ref{tab:compute_costs}.
-We observe training times comparable to those in the original Pythia paper.
-For 70M, 160M, and 410M, \citet{biderman2023pythia} report 510, 1030, and 2540 GPU-hours, respectively.
+Our measured GPU-hours are comparable to those in the original Pythia paper: for 70M, 160M, and 410M, \citet{biderman2023pythia} report 510, 1030, and 2540 GPU-hours, respectively.